 This piece will be exploring the reasons why Hitler did not like the Jews, with reference to different scholars, historians and beliefs.

 Reasons Behind Hitler’s Attitudes to the Jews

-What must first be established is that the exact origins of Hitler’s attitudes towards Jewish people are uncertain, depicting his journey into anti-Semitism in his book Mein Kampf, as resulting from a lengthy inner struggle.
+Whilst the exact origins of Hitler’s attitudes towards Jewish people are uncertain, he elaborates his journey into anti-Semitism in his book Mein Kampf, which he refers to a lengthy inner struggle.

-Below are some of the main reasons that could have contributed to Hitler’s attitudes towards the Jews, and furthermore the fundamental reasons behind the Holocaust.
+Below are some of the main reasons that could have contributed to Hitler’s attitudes towards the Jews and the fundamental reasons behind the Holocaust.
 These factors will be discussed throughout this article: